LemmyNet/lemmy-docs/src/en/about/guide.md

 The standard Lemmy interface has a single feed.
 You can change the content of the feed by using the filters:

-**Subsribed** includes the posts of people on your server and on other servers, all that matters is that it’s people you follow.
+**Subscribed** includes the posts of people on your server and on other servers, all that matters is that it’s community you follow.

-**Local** is the feed of all the posts of people on your server.
+**Local** is the feed of all the posts of communities on your server.
 On many servers, particularly smaller ones and ones focused on a particular topic, this is where the magic happens.
 You can reply to people from there, and it’s a great place to meet people who share the same interests as you.

 **All**, or the **federated timeline**, is a view of all the public posts your servers knows about from across the whole network (including local ones).
-The most common reason that something appears in the federated timeline is that someone from your server follows the author of that post.
+The most common reason that something appears in the federated timeline is that someone from your server might follow a community that's on another server.

 | Type | Description |
 | --- | --- |